ori-drs/pronto-distro/README.rst

 Introduction
 ============

-This README describes how to build the Pronto State Estimator and its required dependencies.

-Pronto is an efficient EKF state estimator for inertial and sensory motion estimation
+Pronto is an efficient EKF state estimator for inertial and sensory motion estimation.

 Pronto has been used to localize a Fixed-wing micro aerial vehicles and quadrotors aggressively flying indoors and outdoors as well as the Boston Dynamics Atlas humanoid.
+It has been used with inputs from a variety of sensors e.g. IMUs, laser ranger finders, cameras, kinematics.

 As well as the source code we also provide some data samples to demonstrate the algorithm working on a fixed wing MAV and a the Atlas robot walking.

 .. image:: http://img.youtube.com/vi/V_DxB76MkE4/0.jpg
    :target: https://www.youtube.com/watch?v=V_DxB76MkE4